 - Bundle home and auto policies — By protecting all of your property with one company, you can not only save but you can simplify things for yourself as well.

-- Good Student Discount — Nationwide offers a good student discount on auto insurance for drivers 16 to 24 who are full-time students and maintain a minimum B average.
+- Good Student Discount — Nationwide offers a good student discount on auto insurance for young drivers 16 to 24 who are full-time students and maintain a minimum B average.

 - Choose the right car — Ask your agent about insurance premiums before selecting a vehicle.
 Sedans, minivans and SUVs can typically have the best rates for teens.

 - Share a car — Instead of adding another car to the policy, share one that is already on the policy and make your teen the secondary driver.

 - Postpone getting licensed — Consider delaying getting a driver’s license for a year or more.
 There could be considerable savings available by waiting until your young driver turns 17.